sbatch

 --mem-per-cpu=<size>[units]

 Minimum memory required per usable allocated CPU.
 Default units are megabytes.
 The default value is DefMemPerCPU and the maximum value is MaxMemPerCPU (see exception below).
 If configured, both parameters can be seen using the scontrol show config command.
 Note that if the job's --mem-per-cpu value exceeds the configured MaxMemPerCPU, then the user's limit will be treated as a memory limit per task; --mem-per-cpu will be reduced to a value no larger than MaxMemPerCPU; --cpus-per-task will be set and the value of --cpus-per-task multiplied by the new --mem-per-cpu value will equal the original --mem-per-cpu value specified by the user.
+If the user already specified a value for --cpus-per-task, it will be respected and only the total amount of allocated CPUs will change.
 This parameter would generally be used if individual processors are allocated to jobs (SelectType=select/cons_tres).
 If resources are allocated by core, socket, or whole nodes, then the number of CPUs allocated to a job may be higher than the task count and the value of --mem-per-cpu should be adjusted accordingly.
 Also see --mem and --mem-per-gpu.
 The --mem, --mem-per-cpu and --mem-per-gpu options are mutually exclusive.

 NOTE: If the final amount of memory requested by a job can't be satisfied by any of the nodes configured in the partition, the job will be rejected.
 This could happen if --mem-per-cpu is used with the --exclusive option for a job allocation and --mem-per-cpu times the number of CPUs on a node is greater than the total memory of that node.